Ner Yisroel Today

 Harav Aharon Feldman Shlita is a talmid of the Yeshiva who had the zechus to learn b’chavrusa with Moreinu V’Rabbeinu Rav Ruderman zt”l as a bachur.
 The Rosh HaYeshiva and his family lived in Eretz Yisroel for 40 years, where he served as longtime Rosh Yeshiva in Ohr Somayach and founded Yeshiva Be’er HaTorah in the 1990s.
 Following the petirah of Moreinu HaRav Kulefsky in 2001, the Rosh HaYeshiva returned to serve as Rosh HaYeshiva.
 The Rosh HaYeshiva also serves as a member of the Moetzes Gedolei HaTorah.

 HaRav Beryl Weisbord is the son-in-law of Moreinu V’Rabbeinu Harav Weinberg zt”l.
-He was appointed as Mashgiach Ruchani for the yeshiva in 1987, following the petirah of Moreinu V’Rabbeinu Rav Ruderman zt”l.
+He was appointed as Menahel Ruchani for the yeshiva in 1987, following the petirah of Moreinu V’Rabbeinu Rav Ruderman zt”l.
 Among his important roles in the leadership of the Yeshiva is the responsibility for acceptance of new Talmidim to the Yeshiva, monitoring the progress of each Talmid, giving Shmuessin and Vaadim as well as mentoring Talmidim who seek his advice and counsel.

 Harav Simcha Cook came to Ner Yisroel from London, England, as a bochur in 1964.
 In 1972, he was appointed as the 9th grade maggid shiur, teaching for over 35 years.
 He served for many years as Assistant Menahel to Harav Yosef Tendler zt”l.
 After Harav Tendler’s petirah in 2012, HaRav Cook assumed his current post as Menahel of the Mechina.